starless-sky-protocol/docs/docs/api/messages.md

 ```

 where:
-- `id`: a parameter in the URL that is the ID of the message that will be edited.
+- `id`: the ID of the message that will be edited.
 - `private_key`: the private key of the message sender.
 - `message.subject`: The new message subject.
 - `message.content`: The new message content.